If you saw a dollar bill lying on the ground, you’d probably pick it up — that is, as long as you didn’t know whose it was. It’s free, after all.

 2. You’re Not Taking Advantage of Matching Contributions

-Among employers that offer matching contributions, the most common match is $1 for $1 contributed by an employee, according to a study by consulting firm Aon.
-And most plans require employees to save 6 percent of pay or more to get the full matching contribution.
+Among employers that offer matching contributions, the most common match is $1 for $1 contributed by an employee, according to a study by consulting firm Aon Hewitt.
+And most plans require employees to save 6 percent of their pay or more to get the full matching contribution.

 To make sure you’re getting the full match and not missing out on free money, Financial Engines recommends finding out the terms of your employer’s match and increasing the amount you save with each raise to eventually get the full match.
 That is, if you can’t afford to save enough already.